 - Permission to attend Trident as a non-degree-seeking student does not guarantee admission or degree-seeking status.
 Students interested in a degree program must apply for and meet all admission requirements. - Students holding non-degree-seeking status do not establish Catalog Rights. - Graduate (Master's) non-degree-seeking students are required to provide proof of an earned undergraduate degree. - Non-degree-seeking students may apply successfully completed credits toward a Trident degree program if the students are later admitted or accepted for degree-seeking status as long as minimum residency requirements are met. - Non-degree-seeking students are not eligible to enroll in 600- and 700-level courses. - Non-degree-seeking students are not eligible for federal financial aid and certain other forms of tuition assistance.
 Students are urged to consult with their respective advisors regarding limitations on tuition assistance.

-English Proficiency
+English Proficiency1

-Trident does not provide English language services or ESL programs.
 Applicants must meet one of the English proficiency requirements listed below:

 • Submit transcripts which demonstrate an appropriate duration of attendance at an accredited institution where the medium of instruction is English: